truthinthorns/5G-WiFi-Convergence/Video10.md

     <li><i>./test.sh TestReSynchronization > ~/TestReSynchronization.txt</i></li>
     <li><i>./test.sh TestServiceRequest > ~/TestServiceRequest.txt</i></li>
     <li><i>./test.sh TestXnHandover > ~/TestXnHandover.txt</i></li>
-    <li>all tests should pass, besides maybe TestNon3GPP</li>
+    <li>All tests should pass, besides maybe TestNon3GPP</li>
-    <li>if there is an error in any of the tests, restart the vm and run video 8 routing commands, then run the other
+    <li>If there is an error in any of the tests, restart the vm and run video 8 routing commands, then run the other
         tests</li>
     <ul>
-        <li>when the tests break, sometimes processes aren't shut down, which can mess with other tests</li>
+        <li>When the tests break, sometimes processes aren't shut down, which can mess with other tests</li>
     </ul>
 </ul>